Proper Hand Measurement Technique

 Hand Length

-Measure from the tip of your middle finger to the crease at your wrist (where your hand meets your forearm)
+Measure from the tip of your middle finger to the point where your hand meets your wrist.

 Hand Breadth

-Measure across the widest part of your palm, excluding your thumb
+Measure across the widest part of your palm, excluding the thumb.

 Best Practices

-Use a soft measuring tape or ruler for accurate results
+Use a soft measuring tape or ruler and take two or three measurements for consistency.

 Analysis Results